Skip to main content

 • grinding

-The grinding aspect of Cube World has received mixed reviews, with many players finding it excessively tedious and unfulfilling.
-The game's region-locked gear system means that players must repeatedly grind for equipment in each new area, rendering previous efforts largely pointless.
-While some enjoy the exploration and the challenge of starting over, the lack of a traditional leveling system and the minimal rewards for grinding have left many feeling frustrated and disappointed with the overall progression experience.
+The grinding aspect of the game has received mixed reviews, with many players finding it tedious and unfulfilling due to the region-locked gear system.
+Players often feel that the effort put into grinding for equipment is wasted when they move to a new area, as their hard-earned gear becomes useless.
+While some enjoy the exploration and the challenge of starting over, the lack of meaningful progression and the repetitive nature of grinding have led to frustration among many users.
+Overall, the game is seen as excessively grindy, with little reward for the time invested.

 • “First of all, the game's concept about not farming much and actually going to complete a region by destroying a boss and getting an artifact is quite good and creative compared to other games where you endlessly farm.
-I would say I really miss a leveling feature where you can actually get stronger since the game's current state is all about going up in trees and killing the 3-star enemies even though you only have 1-star items.”
+I would say I really miss a leveling feature where you can actually get stronger since the game's current state is all about going up in trees and killing the 3-star enemies even though you only have 1-star items on you that only tickle the enemies.
+Sometimes, you have to get help from powerful NPCs that can deal with the enemies you fight.”

 • “Item-based leveling system means no grinding.”